Han River (Korea): Joseon Dynasty

 After ascending to the throne, Taejo Yi Seong-gye ordered the relocation of the capital to Hanyang on 3 August 1392, sixteen days after his coronation.
 This was done on 25 October 1394 (lunar calendar).

-After the capital relocation, the first time Seoul was the capital since any Korean nation since Bakjae's Wiryeseong, the Han River grew in importance alongside the city's new prestiege.
+After the capital relocation, the first time Seoul was the capital of any Korean nation since Baekje's Wiryeseong, the Han River grew in importance alongside the city's new prestiege.
 The Korean peninsula, being a very mountainous region, has traditionally relied heavily on canal- and river-based water transport for everything from inter-province trade to taxes, which at the time were mostly paid in commodities.

 The capital's position along the Han River meant that the allocation and transportation of grains and various commodities from various provinces to the capital was made much easier, allowing landlords residing in the capital to transport sharecropped grains from provincial (non-capital regions) farms to Hanyang via the river.
 Additionally, general goods within the capital were largely supplied by ships through the Han River.
 With the implementation of tax reforms and the introduction of the Daedong Law in the late Joseon period, the Han River's importance increased further, facilitating the transportation of rice collected from regions including Honam and Chungcheong Province by water.
 Thus, the Han River became a vital supply route for the state's grain reserves and national finances.

 As mentioned above, during the Joseon Dynasty when river transport was central, the Han River served as a vital route through which goods from the Gyeonggi, Chungcheong, and Jeolla Provinces flowed into Hanyang.
 Additionally, when conducting rituals such as praying for rain at famous mountains and great rivers, the Han River was always included.
 Even today people set up ritual tables and offer prayers along the banks of the Han River during events such as Jeongwol Daeboreum (the first full moon of the lunar year).